-- Add up to 200 μg of glycoprotein to a microcentrifuge tube.
-Adjust the final volume to 37.5 μl with deionized water. - Add 10 μl of 5× Reaction Buffer (Catalog Number R9150) - 3.
-Add 2.0 μl of Endo F3 solution to the reaction.
-Incubate 1 hour at 37°C.

-Note: When cleaving non-core fucosylated biantennary and triantennary N-linked oligosaccharides, increase incubation time to 4 days.
+- 1. Add up to 200 μg of glycoprotein to a microcentrifuge tube.
+Adjust the final volume to 37.5 μl with deionized water. - Add 10 μl of 5× Reaction Buffer (Catalog Number R9150) - Add 2.0 μl of Endo F3 solution to the reaction.
+Incubate 1 hour at 37°C. Note: When cleaving non-core fucosylated biantennary and triantennary N-linked oligosaccharides, increase incubation time to 4 days.
 Many glycoproteins are contaminated with proteases.
-It is advised to add suitable protease inhibitors if long duration incubations are anticipated. - 4.
+We advise adding suitable protease inhibitors if long duration incubations are anticipated. - 4.
 Monitor cleavage by SDS-PAGE.